-On top of that, there are always events going on such as funky markets, the light festival in October, circus events, sporting events, and the list goes on and on.
-A few days in this city simply just isn’t enough!
+On top of that, there are always events going on, such as funky markets, the light festival in October, circus events, sporting events, and the list goes on and on.
+A few days in this city just isn’t enough!

-Czech people are very proud of their beer and they love to sit down with some friends and have a pint or two after work or heck sometimes even before!
-If you want a more in-depth experience of Czech beer, try a beer tasting or visit some of the local microbreweries.
+Czech people are very proud of their beer and they love to sit down with some friends and have a pint or two after work or, heck, sometimes even before!

 It might be like this in a lot of capital cities around the world, but we find it so interesting how much the price of similar products differs depending on where in the city you are.

 Since we just spoke about beer, let’s use that as an example.
 A beer in Prague 1, which is the Old Town Square and the most central part of the city, will cost you almost double what it costs once you leave the touristy areas.